taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 /maɪˈkroʊ-sɚvɪsɪz/

+>Microservices architecture is about building a software application as a collection of independent, autonomous (developed, deployed, and scaled independently), business capability–oriented, and loosely coupled services.

 Microservices Architecture

 - **Building Microservices: Designing Fine-Grained Systems** (2nd, 2021) by Sam Newman [4.22, 5103]
 - **Monolith to Microservices: Sustaining Productivity While Detangling the System** (2019) by Sam Newman [4.29, 1055]
+- **Microservices Patterns: With Examples in Java** (2018) by Chris Richardson [4.25, 700]
 - Microservice Patterns by Chris Richardson [4.25, 681]
-- Production-Ready Microservices (2016) by Susan J. Fowler [3.82, 453]
+- Production-Ready Microservices: Building Standardized Systems Across an Engineering Organization (2016) by Susan Fowler and Susan J. Fowler [3.82, 453]
+- Microservice Architecture: Aligning Principles, Practices, and Culture (2016) by Irakli Nadareishvili, Matt McLarty, and Michael Amundsen [3.51, 245]

 Some more

 - Strategic Monoliths and Microservices: Driving Innovation Using Purposeful Architecture by Vaughn Vernon, Tomasz Jaskula  [4.18, 115]
 - Microservices AntiPatterns and Pitfalls by Mark Richards [4.04, 113]
-- The Tao of Microservices by Richard Rodger [4.01, 100]
+- The Tao of Microservices (2017) by Richard Rodger [4.01, 100]
 - Microservices From Design to Deployment by Chris Richardson, Floyd Earl Smith [3.87, 92]
 - Bootstrapping Microservices with Docker, Kubernetes, and Terraform: A project-based guide (2021) by Ashley Davis [3.98, 47]
+- Microservices for the Enterprise: Designing, Developing, and Deploying by Kasun Indrasiri, Prabath Siriwardena [4.24, 33]
 - Microservices: Up and Running: A Step-by-Step Guide to Building a Microservice Architecture (2020) by Ronnie Mitra and Irakli Nadareishvili [3.73, 22]

 Microservices Security